liferay/alloy-editor/content/docs/develop/create_toolbars.md

 ## Using a Toolbar

-<p>After creating your toolbar, you have to add it to the configuration of the editor where you want to use it.</p>
+After creating your toolbar, you have to add it to the configuration of the editor where you want to use it.

 ```javascript
 var toolbars = {